-- Include your address, the postal code and the date in the middle of the page. - On the next line against the margin write the name of the person you are writing to, followed beneath that with their full address. - Skip a line. - Write Dear Sir/Madam or the name of the addressee.
-For a letter to the press write The Editor. - Skip a line. - Write a short subject heading that is underlined and explains the purpose of the letter.
-For example: Request for accommodation (no full stop) or Objection to claims made about the effects of climate change - Skip a line. - State the problem or subject in the opening paragraph. - Expand on this in the second paragraph. - The concluding paragraph ties up the loose ends and asks for action or for a reconsideration of the points made in the earlier press article. - Skip a line. - The ending should be formal.
+- Include your address, the postal code and the date in the middle of the page. - On the next line against the margin write the name of the person you are writing to, followed beneath that with their full address. - Skip a line. - Write Dear Sir/Madam or their name. - Skip a line. - Write a short subject heading that is underlined and explains the purpose of the letter.
+For example: Request for accommodation (no full stop) - Skip a line. - State the problem or subject in the opening paragraph. - Expand on this in the second paragraph. - The concluding paragraph ties up the loose ends and asks for action. - Skip a line. - The ending should be formal.
 Yours faithfully, followed by your signature.
 Print your name and your title under your signature.